kuleshov/tensor-factorization/README.md

 * Learning HMMs for sequence analysis

 However, techniques for factorizing tensors are not as well-developed as matrix factorization techniques.
-The algorithms implemented here instead make use of a novel reduction that transforms the problem of finding the CP decomposition of a tensor to the problem of jointly diagonalizing a set of matrices.
+The algorithms implemented here instead transform the problem of finding the CP decomposition of a tensor to the problem of jointly diagonalizing a set of matrices.

 These ideas have been proposed and analyzed in the following publications: